ajuan54/nft-preview-card-component/README.md

 ### What I learned

 To be honest although this was beginner project, it did throw me for a loop.
-I finsished.
+I finished.
 Although I know there is waaay more improvements that can be done, especially my css.
 Also cleaning up my html.